June 29, 2018

 You may discover services that you forgot all about and that runs without the knowledge of your company.

 Certificate Transparency is one of the largest changes in the TLS certificate ecosystem in recent years.
 It has many security advantages, but some unexpected side effects: It can be useful for attackers as well.
-Users and web site owners should be aware of that.
+Both users and web site owners should be aware of that.